 “Time for reflection and interaction is a casualty of the digital age, and one of the primary goals of higher education should be to reclaim this time.”

 Bowen spends three chapters introducing ideas to help teachers and professors design learning environments where students focus on “learning content as a basis for discovery rather than being satisfied with receipt of knowledge.”
-Despite what you might suspect, this book actually has a lot of ideas for incorporating technology into your course, but most of the input happens at home instead of the classroom.
-This subject changes so quick, so there are a few moments that might seem outdated, but most of his argument and ideas are pretty timeless.
+Despite what you might suspect, this book has a lot of ideas for incorporating technology into your course, but most of the input happens at home instead of in the classroom.
+This subject changes so quickly that a few moments might seem outdated, but most of his arguments and ideas are timeless.
 Not only that, many of his recommendations are even easier because technology has improved since its 2012 publication.
-There is also a follow up text, Teaching Naked Techniques, that offers even more strategies and practical application for the classroom.
+A follow-up text, Teaching Naked Techniques, offers even more strategies and practical applications for the classroom.

 Why Teach?
 In Defense of a Real Education by Mark Edmundson